 We purchased six boxes of American Heritage Laminate Flooring from Lowes.

 Rich also purchased a Bostitch Air Compressor Combo Kit.
-You can find a variety of these kits at Home Depot, Lowes, and Amazon.
-This was a major upgrade.
-We only had a small brad gun and a little hobby-sized air tank.
+Various kits are available at Home Depot, Lowes, and Amazon.
+This purchase was a significant upgrade.
+We only had a small brad gun and a small hobby-sized air tank.
 You will need at least a brad nailer for this job.
 Using a hammer and small nails is not recommended.
 One misplaced hammer blow could ruin the laminate flooring.

 Prep

-Before you begin installing the flooring on your wall, you must do some measuring and math to make sure the project goes smoothly.
-We made one mistake because we did not properly prep before installing.
-Keep reading so you don’t make the same mistake we did!!
+Before installing the flooring on your wall, you must do some measuring and math to ensure the project goes smoothly.
+We made one mistake because we did not correctly prep before installing.
+Keep reading so you don’t make the same mistake!

 Locate and mark the studs

-First, use a stud finder to locate all of the studs in the wall.
+First, use a stud finder to locate all the studs in the wall.

 Next, use a metal ruler to connect the marks from the top to the bottom of the wall.